 HypPy Release notes

 - See release notes

-In order to run, HypPy needs Python 3 plus some additional modules.
-These can easily be picked up by installing the following packages:
+In order to run, HypPy needs Python 3 plus additional modules.
+These can be picked up by installing the following packages:

 - PIL/Pillow (Python imaging libary)

 - Matplotlib Basemap Toolkit (optional, only needed for viewing shapefiles)

 - OWSlib (optional, needed for WMS get)

 - colour-science (optional, for colour science calculations)

 - PySptools (for Linear Unmixing)

 Installers for these packages can be found at the pages listed under the quick links menu.